 # 3 Switching Companies Often

 Don’t be the person that jumps from company to company every few months.

 Don’t be a MLM Junkie.

 You will be glad that you did.

-When you jump around you lose credibility and you lose momentum.
+When you jump around from company to company, you lose credibility and you lose momentum.

 Trust me, I’ve been there and done that.